simplocms/docs/docs/modules/complete-guide.md

     "requires": []
 }
 ```

+- **name** - it is a key which must be set to the same name like a module's directory - format CamelCase
+- **alias** - it is a key which must be set to the same name like a module's directory - format lowecase
+- **active** - it can have either `1` or `0` value and this key indicates if the module can be used or no
+- **providers** - there can be defined all providers for the module
+- **files** - it is an array of files which are used for initialization of the module.
+It's necessary to be here `start.php`
+- **requires** - it is a list of another modules which this module requires for its functionality

 > Very useful `module.json` key is `providers`.
 It's a right place where you can define all providers of your module.
 For example there you can define a service provider for
 > [Modules/Events](modules/events.md).